 Usually, the fissure heals within a couple of days, even though the surgeon does nothing to the fissure itself.
-The operation is based upon the interesting research finding 15 years ago that patients with chronic fissures tend to have excessive anal canal pressure (tightness) and that by reducing the pressure a bit, the fissure can heal.
+The operation is based upon the interesting research finding that patients with chronic fissures tend to have excessive anal canal pressure (tightness) and that by reducing the pressure a bit, the fissure can heal.
+Nowadays, research shows that this is very effective and has minimal risks.
 It is quite an amazing little operation, and for those who have had serious pain after each bowel movement - sometimes for months or years - it can be a godsend.

 Lateral internal sphincterotomy can often be done under local anaesthetic; however, in some cases it is best done in the hospital under general or spinal anaesthetic.The choice depends upon the particular anatomy of the patient and the patient's and surgeon's attitude and experience.
 The much more substantial external sphincter muscle is left alone during the procedure, and there are minor or short-lived changes to anal control after the LIS surgery.

 For most patients with a fissure-in-ano, an operation will never be required.
 Simple conservative measures, such as the recommended changes in diet and hygiene, will be enough to get rid of the problem.

 Michael E. Pezim, MD